greltel/ABAP-PROJECTS/README.md

 ## License
 This project is licensed under the [MIT License](https://github.com/greltel/ABAP-PROJECTS/blob/Main/LICENSE).
 See the LICENSE file for details.

+## Contributors-Developers
+The repository was created by [George Drakos](https://www.linkedin.com/in/george-drakos/).

 ## Motivation for Creating the Repository

 The motivation for creating the current repository was my desire to share my knowledge and progress in ABAP.